How can you reduce your disposable plastic at home?

 You can also save a fortune by drinking water from a non-plastic re-usable drink bottle and always have a bunch of re-usable shopping bags in the car.

 Avoid: Degradable plastic bags.
 If they end up in the ocean, they will NOT break down - they will BREAK UP into tinier and tinier pieces just like plastic.
-Many compostable products require a commercial composter to decompose.
-Check if its certified 100% compostable.
+Many Biodegradeable plastic items will not biodegrade in the ocean, can still harm wildlife and many of them never end up in an environment where they can safely biodegrade.
+Many Compostable products require a commercial composter to decompose.
+Check if its certified 100% compostable and that it's been tested in a marine environment.

 Take your re-usable bags, bottles and glass containers along, fill up with all kinds of food and other household products and save money.
 It’s important to support local businesses that value our environment.